-- Zoom to selected features—Use the Select By Attributes or Select By Location geoprocessing tool and click the Selected Features results at the bottom of the view, or use the selected feature layer's context menu in the Contents pane.
+Use the Select By Attributes or Select By Location geoprocessing tool and click the Selected Features results at the bottom of the view, or use the selected feature layer's context menu in the Contents pane.
 Zooming to a single selected feature zooms to its full geometry; however, when zooming to a single selected point, the view zooms in a fixed percentage.

 Pause and refresh drawing

-Maps and scenes have two important buttons at the lower right of the display to help with interactive performance—Pause Drawing and Refresh.
-When a map contains a large amount of data, it can take time to load the contents into memory and draw them.
-When a map is actively drawing data, the Refresh button begins to spin.
-Click Refresh to cancel the drawing; any features that are already drawn will remain, but no additional features will be added to the map.
+There are two buttons at the lower right of map and scene views to help with interactive performance, Pause Drawing and Refresh.
+When a map contains a large amount of data, it takes time to load the content into memory and draw it.
+When a map is actively drawing data, the Refresh button spins.
+Click Refresh to cancel the drawing.
+Any features that are already drawn remain, but no additional features are added to the display.

-Alternatively, the Pause Drawing button can be used to temporarily stop the drawing of your maps and scenes.
-When this button is clicked, the word Paused appears across the top of the view and suspends loading any additional data until it is switched off.
-All navigation and editing functionality is still available during this time.
-This allows you to make changes to the map's content without causing a redraw of the map.
-If you turn off the visibility of a layer, or add a new layer to the map, it will not display until you exit the pause drawing state.
+Alternatively, use the Pause Drawing button to temporarily stop the drawing of maps and scenes.
+When this button is clicked, the word Paused appears across the top of the view and no additional data loads until it is switched off.
+All navigation and editing functionality is available during this time so you can make changes to the map's content without causing a redraw of the map.
+If you turn off the visibility of a layer or add a new layer to the map, the new content does not display until you exit the paused drawing state.

-In layout views, the pause drawing state only applies to map frames.
+In layout views, the paused drawing state only applies to map frames.
 It does not affect other dynamic elements, such as north arrows or scale bars.

-Height values listed at the bottom of the display depict height aboveground.
-In a map, you set the desired map scale, but in a scene, you set the desired height aboveground.
-If you enter a value of 2 meters as a 3D height, the viewpoint adjusts to 2 meters aboveground whether you're in a mountain range or by the ocean.
+Height values in 3D are listed at the bottom of the scene's display and depict height above ground.
+For example, if you enter a value of 2 meters as a 3D height, the viewpoint adjusts to 2 meters above ground whether you're in a mountain range or by the ocean.
 The value displayed in the 3D height box is based on the current resolution of the elevation being displayed.
 It becomes progressively more accurate the closer you get to the ground.